diegnghtmr/banking-system-project/README.md

     * `pom.xml`: The Project Object Model file used by Maven to manage the project's build, dependencies, and other configurations.
 * `LICENSE`: Contains the license information for the project.
 * `README.md`: This file!
 Providing information about the project.

-## License 📄
-This project is licensed under the terms of the LICENSE file.
-Please refer to the `LICENSE` file in the root directory for more details.

----
-_This README was generated with assistance from an AI agent._ 🤖